microsoft/react-native-code-push/README.md

 This method provides support for two different (but customizable) "modes" to easily enable apps with different requirements:

 1. **Silent mode** *(the default behavior)*, which automatically downloads available updates, and applies them the next time the app restarts.
-This way, the entire update experience is "silent" to the end-user, since they don't see any update prompt and/or "synthetic" app restarts.
+This way, the entire update experience is "silent" to the end user, since they don't see any update prompt and/or "synthetic" app restarts.

-2. **Active mode**, which when an update is available, prompts the end-user for permission before downloading it, and then immediately applies the update.
-If an update was released using the `mandatory` flag, the end-user would still be notified about the update, but they wouldn't have the choice to ignore it.
+2. **Active mode**, which when an update is available, prompts the end user for permission before downloading it, and then immediately applies the update.
+If an update was released using the `mandatory` flag, the end user would still be notified about the update, but they wouldn't have the choice to ignore it.

 Example Usage: